MatthiasCarnein/evoStream_python/README.md

 This is the implementation of an evolutionary stream clustering algorithm as proposed in our article in the Journal of Big Data Research.

-> Carnein M. and Trautmann H. (2018), "evoStream - Evolutionary Stream Clustering Utilizing Idle Times", Big Data Research.
+> Carnein M. and Trautmann H. (2018), "evoStream - Evolutionary Stream Clustering Utilizing Idle Times", Big Data Research., May, 2018.
+Vol. 14, pp. 101 - 111.

 The online component uses a simplified version of `DBSTREAM` to generate micro-clusters.
 The micro-clusters are then incrementally reclustered using an evloutionary algorithm.